 What to Do When You Find Abandoned Puppies

-It can happen at any time . . . walking down the street, picking up groceries in town, driving to work . . . at any moment, one could stumble upon a box of puppies someone has carelessly dumped on the side of the road, not concerned with whether or not someone might save them.
+At any moment, one could stumble upon a box of puppies someone has carelessly dumped on the side of the road, not concerned with whether or not someone might save them.
 Thankfully, there are people in the world who care about their safety, but sometimes they might not know what to do with a box of wriggling puppies.

 Here is a checklist of seven things to do when a box of puppies is found.
-Of course, getting them to a veterinarian is extremely important, so be sure to do that as soon a possible.
+Of course, getting them to a veterinarian is extremely important, so be sure to do that as soon as possible.
 The vet can assess how old they are, if there are any issues you may be unable to see or feel yourself, and can advise the best course of action.

 One of the most important things to not do when in this situation is panic.
 Like other emergency situations, people will panic and waste precious time that could be used to get things taken care of.